 NACHA Operating Rules: We manage an inclusive, disciplined rulemaking process in order to establish rules that are both fair and equitable.
 Those Rules provide the legal foundation for the ACH Network.

-ACH Network development: We unite payments systems stakeholders through the Payments Innovation Alliance, opt-in programs and strategic initiatives that pursue innovative uses of the Network.
-Our goal is that every organization with an interest in electronic payments has the opportunity to engage in dialogue and education surrounding the ACH Network, which in turn strengthens that Network.
+ACH Network Development: We unite payments systems stakeholders through the Payments Innovation Alliance, strategic initiatives and opt-in programs that pursue innovative uses of the Network.
+Our goal is for every organization with an interest in electronic payments to have the opportunity to engage in dialogue and education surrounding the ACH Network, which in turn strengthens that Network.

-This Network maintenance allows billions of Direct Deposit and Direct Payment transactions to be sent via ACH, giving consumers and businesses continued confidence in making account-to-account transfers.
+The Network allows billions of Direct Deposit and Direct Payment transactions to be sent via ACH, giving consumers and businesses continued confidence in making account-to-account transfers.

-Education and accreditation: Together with Regional Payments Associations, we help industry professionals expand their knowledge, benefitting the individual as well as his or her company.
-NACHA’s national-level training complements training offered by RPAs.
+Education and Accreditation: Together with Regional Payments Associations (RPAs), we help industry professionals expand their knowledge, benefiting the individual as well as his or her company.
+NACHA’s national-level education and accreditation complements training offered by RPAs.

-NACHA’s role as an industry trade organization allows us to work both with and for you, preserving a secure ACH Network while simultaneously taking your voice into account.
+NACHA’s role as a not-for-profit association allows us to work both with and for you, preserving a secure ACH Network while simultaneously taking your voice into account.